-The Kansas City Wind Symphony, under the leadership of Phil Posey and Pat Setser, will open their 16th Season at Village Presbyterian Church, 6641 Mission Road, Prairie Village, KS, on October 13, at 7:00 PM.
+The Kansas City Wind Symphony, under the leadership of Dr. Phil Posey and Pat Setser, will open their 17th Season at Village Presbyterian Church, 6641 Mission Road, Prairie Village, KS, on October 12, at 7:00 PM.

 The Kansas City Wind Symphony announces their 17th season of free concerts entitled “Let’s Celebrate.”
 The title is inspired by extensive remodeling of the Village Church Sanctuary which will begin in the spring of 2015 providing a larger and more useable space for the church music programs.
 The four major concerts celebrate Achievement (October 12), Virtuosity (November 16), Romance (February 14) and Spring (March 22).
 The final event will be a special Pops Concert (May 3) featuring guest soloists from the Kansas City Metro area.
 Major concerts are held in the sanctuary of the Village Church located at 6641 Mission Road in Prairie Village, Kansas.
 All concerts are at 7:00 PM except the Pops Concert which is an afternoon concert at 4:00 PM.
 Two outreach concerts will be presented at Lakeview Village in Lenexa, Kansas: November 15 and March 21 at 2:00 PM.

 Opening Concert: Celebrating Achievement – October 12 at 7:00 PM – Village Church